Tales from the Forest

 Accommodation: I imagine most people will stay in Huelgoat town.
 There are links for various B&Bs, mostly English-owned and/or English-speaking, on this site.
 Huelgoat and its shops is about 2kms from the cottage where we start each day; a lovely walk through the forest or, of course, a short drive.
 (We may be able to help with lifts in the evening if necessary.)
 At the campsite you can hire bikes, including electric ones for the hills.

-Food: on the assumption you have breakfast where you stay, you will need to bring packed lunch (and water) each day except Monday, or by agreement we’ll have a longer lunch break so that you might visit one of the cafés.
+Food: on the assumption you have breakfast where you stay, you will need to bring packed lunch (and water) each day except Monday (plenty of shops in the town open early enough for you to pick food up), or by agreement we’ll have a longer lunch break so that you might visit one of the cafés.
 In the evenings we’ll eat together, either at the Arts Café nearby, or at one of the crêperies (a local speciality) in town.
 Neither option is expensive.

 PLEASE CONTACT ME, ROSELLE, VIA THIS WEBSITE FOR MORE INFO AND TO BOOK.